makeitlabs/authbackend/README.md

 Verify that `authserver.wsgi` is set for your appopriate deploy!
 (See `authserver.wsgi.EXAMPLE` for example)

+In `makeit.ini` set a defualt door lockout message with `LockoutMessage` in the `General` section.
+This should not be present for normal deployments, but might want to say `Covid-19 Training Required` if appropriate.

 ### If you care about getting Slack training invites working: